-Parallelly to her first artistic projects, Johanna Beisteiner completed a Doctoral program in 2005 with a PhD thesis on “Art music in figure skating, synchronized swimming and rhythmic gymnastics”.
-In addition, she actively devoted herself to dancing, on the one hand as a means of expression in performances, on the other hand in the form of physical exercises for musicians.
-She learned various ballroom dances, flamenco and practiced gymnastics.
-With the Argentine Tango dancer and choreographer Rafael Ramirez she appeared in the Tango video clip “The Milonguero and the Muse” to music by Robert Gulya.
+Parallel to her first artistic projects, Beisteiner completed a doctorate in 2005 with a dissertation entitled “Art music in figure skating, synchronized swimming and rhythmic gymnastics”.
+In addition, she actively devoted herself to dancing, on the one hand as a means of expression in the context of concerts, on the other hand in the form of movement studies for physical training for musicians.
+She often worked with the Spanish flamenco dancer and choreographer Maria-Luisa Rizo.

-On the occasion of the anniversary exhibition “Bruegel – Once in a Lifetime” in 2019 at the Kunsthistorisches Museum in Vienna, Johanna Beisteiner created the program “Visiting Pieter Bruegel” with actress and singer Katrin Stuflesser.
-For this topic Beisteiner arranged works by various Renaissance composers such as Tilman Susato, Claude le Jeune and Juan del Encina.
+On the occasion of the major anniversary exhibition “Bruegel – Once in a Lifetime” in 2019 in the Kunsthistorisches Museum in Vienna, Johanna Beisteiner created the program “Visit Pieter Bruegel” with the actress and singer Katrin Stuflesser.
+Beisteiner arranged works by various Renaissance composers such as Tilman Susato, Claude le Jeune and Juan del Encina for this unusual theme.

-Johanna Beisteiner plays on a classical Spanish concert guitar made by the Madrid master Paulino Bernabé.
-Besides her concert activity, she gives master classes.
+Johanna Beisteiner plays a guitar from the master workshop of the Spaniard Paulino Bernabé.
+In addition to her active concert activities, she is a lecturer in master classes.

 * 2008: Crystal trophy 200 Years Teatro della Concordia (Italy)